gobrisjohncarlo19/Online-Food-Ordering-System/README.md

 # Online-Food-Ordering-System

 ## Project Description
 Online food ordering system is a web-based application.
-By using this application theregistered user can access the account with valid credentials.
+By using this application the registered user can access the account with valid credentials.
-User can choose the food itemsaccording to categories, place order and online payment options are available to user.
+User can choose the food items according to categories, place order and online payment options are available to user.
 User cantrack their orders with the food details.

 ## Features
 - Authentication system guarding the app core.